surishortlink/suri/README.md

 }
 ```

-It couldn't be simpler: the key is the "shortlink" path that gets redirected,
+It couldn't be simpler: the key is the "short link" path that gets redirected,
 and the value is the target URL.
 Keys can be as short or as long as you want,
 using whatever mixture of characters you want. `/` is a special entry for
 redirecting the root path.